Vol. 97 (2019–2020) Denver Law Review Candidacy Information

 Who is Eligible?

-Transfer students may apply provided they have, at a minimum, completed a comparable first-year program at an ABA-accredited law school.
-The Law Review strongly encourages all eligible law students to consider becoming a part of the Law Review.
 Candidacy will be open to all first-year day and evening students, as well as second-year evening and dual-degree students provided they have not previously completed the Law Review candidacy.
-This will be the only opportunity for first-year day students to join the Law Review.
 Students may ONLY attempt the candidacy process once.
 Downloading the packet constitutes an attempt.

 Why should you join?

-The Denver University Law Review invites all eligible students to apply for candidacy and become a part of its tradition!
-The Denver University Law Review is the law school's flagship legal journal and the oldest, student-run journal at the Sturm College of Law.
+The Denver Law Review invites all eligible students to apply for candidacy and become a part of its long and outstanding tradition.
+The Denver Law Review is the law school's flagship legal journal and the oldest, student-run journal at the Sturm College of Law.
 Membership on this historic and prestigious journal provides many benefits, both immediate and in the future.

-- Our annual Tenth Circuit Survey, one of four issues we produce each year, consists almost entirely of student-written papers.
+Our annual Tenth Circuit Survey, one of the four issues we produce each year, largely consists of student-written papers.

-- Our Online Supplement, DULR Online, provides additional opportunities for students to publish their work.
+DLR Online provides additional opportunities for members to publish their legal scholarship.

-If you have any questions or comments regarding Candidacy, please contact the Candidacy Editor, Alaina Almond (firstname.lastname@example.org).
+If you have any questions or comments regarding the Candidacy process, please contact Jaycey DeHoyos at firstname.lastname@example.org..